 This study also examined the effect of sulforaphane in broccoli sprouts on people with Type 2 diabetes.
 Half of the 97 participants were each given broccoli containing 150 µmol of sulforaphane daily for twelve weeks.
 The study concluded that sulforaphane helped reduce blood sugar levels by as much as 6.5% and also improved blood sugar control.

 4. May reduce the symptoms of autism

 Broccoli, specifically sulforaphane, has recently been studied for its potential benefits to people with autism.

 A study by Johns Hopkins University found that a daily dose of sulforaphane for eighteen weeks improved behavioral and communication assessments in young autistic men aged 13-27.

 Sulforaphane has been shown to support anti-aging by activating heat shock proteins in mammal cells.
 Commonly referred to just as HSP27, heat shock proteins slow down the cell aging process by supporting proteasomes, which rid the body of damaged or unneeded proteins.

 When you age, your proteasome activity reduces, which allows damaged and unneeded proteins to build up, and could potentially contribute to conditions like cataracts, heart dysfunctions, and neurodegenerative diseases like Alzheimer's, Huntington's, and Parkinson's.

 6. Boosts brain function

 Studies have shown sulforaphane reduces mental decline and improves recovery after a brain injury.
 It has been proven to reduce depression symptoms and anxiety in animal studies.

-Even though many of these studies were focused on animals, primarily mice, there are human studies are underway, there is currently no conclusive evidence about how sulforaphane could help anxiety or depression symptoms in humans.
+Many of these studies were focused on animals, primarily mice, and while there are human studies are underway, there is currently no conclusive evidence about how sulforaphane could help anxiety or depression symptoms in humans.